audioscavenger/BiasBuster/README.md

     - [ ] automate mp3 downloads from cloud + process + uploads from/to cloud server
   - [ ] future
     - [ ] dynamic page in PHP or nodeJS/typeScript
+- [x] release 0.9.13 downloader
+  - [x] kjzz.sh
+    - [x] major bug discovered in isoweek values of %V%G versus %W%U/%Y: we switched to %W as strftime('%W','2025-01-01') gives same values
+    - [x] schedules format is KJZZ-schedule.json, KJZZ-schedule-20240101.json, KJZZ-schedule-20240415.json
+    - [x] moved all schedules to the ROOT
+    - [x] updated KJZZ-schedule.json for 2024 and 2025
+    - [x] kjzz.sh now handle multiple schedule updates
+    - [x] kjzz.sh now has 3 more parameters and shows previous/next program with --help
+    - [x] kjzz.sh does not log each download anymore, I fail to see the point in keeping them
+  - [x] Windows part 1
+    - [x] BiasBuster-whisper.cmd updated paramaters for latest Faster-Whisper-XXL r245.2 distil-large-v3
+  - [x] python
+    - [ ] revamp of --help
+    - [ ] revamp of --help
+    - [ ] test --text if it needs folder path or not
+    - [ ] test weekNumber 1 vs 01
+    - [ ] detect multiple schedules and load the right one as needed
+    - [x] removed autoGenerate option, we always generate pics with --hrml unless --noPics is present
+    - [x] saveImage() now works for PIL and pyplot
+    - [x] saveImage() from save_image_extended: now accepts avif webp jxl etc
+    - [x] inputFile detection and Chunk class now handle yearNumber
+    - [x] add yearNumber to weekNumber handling
+  - [x] ui
+    - [ ] upgrade OpenPlayerJS
+    - [ ] fix closed captions not showing up anymore
+    - [x] add yearNumber navigation
+    - [x] rename ui-child / style-child to ui-iframe / style-iframe
+    - [x] updated index.html and index_template.html with year navigation
+- [x] release 0.9.12 bugfixes
 - [x] release 0.9.11 iframe
   - [x] ui
     - [x] disabled link checker as this is not production ready